bender-cmd/weather-forecaster/readme.md

 ## 📁 Provided Files

 - `forecast.py`: Initial (buggy and limited) implementation using Prophet
-- `weather.csv`: 365 days of mock weather data
+- `weather.csv`: 365 days of mock weather data for Gauteng South Africa 2023
 - `weather_plot.png`: Visualization of Gauteng, South Africa weather trends for 2023

 > The weather data used in this assessment reflects **Gauteng, South Africa's seasonal patterns for 2023**, including temperature and humidity.